JoseeWouters/Josee-Wouters/content/blog/css-specificity.md

 <script async src="https://cpwebassets.codepen.io/assets/embed/ei.js"></script>

 ## Selectors and their values
 There are several kind of selectors: elements, classes and ID's.
 An element selector could be an `h1`, a `div` or a `p`.
 A class selector is what I used in the example above: `.title` and an ID selector would be `#title`.
 An ID selector has the highest specific value, an element selector the lowest.
-A low value means it's easiest to overwrite.
+A low value means it's easiest to override.
 Let's say, we have the following rulesets in our CSS file.
 ```
 h1 {
   color: forestgreen;